inceptjs/incept.js/docs/config.md

 > WARNING: This could cause errors if not configured correctly.

 What `app.withBabel.register()` will do is re-register babel for plugins that use `require()` after it has been registered again.
-In this case it's important that you prefer plugins that use `app.withBabel.register()` first in your plugin tree in order for other plugins to see the benefits.
-It's important for third party plugin creators to note this for their consumers.
+This does not merge with the current configuration, but rather hard resets it.
+Also in this case it's important that you consider placing plugins that use `app.withBabel.register()` first in your plugin tree in order for other plugins to see the benefits.
+It is also important for third party plugin creators to note this for their consumers.

 ## Configuring Webpack